What the contracts of Al Woods and Geno Smith say about their potential roles for the Seahawks in 2019

 And then there’s the news that breaks a few days later, typically, of the contract a player has received that fills in the rest of the story.

-Let’s look at two recent Seahawk free agent signings — those of defensive tackle Al Woods and quarterback Geno Smith — and what we now know about their contracts, and what that may say about their roles in 2019.
+Let’s look at two recent Seahawks free agent signings — those of defensive tackle Al Woods and quarterback Geno Smith — and what we now know about their contracts, and what that may say about their roles in 2019.

 Al Woods, DT